Edwin A. Keeble

-Edwin Augustus Keeble (August 18, 1905 – September 22, 1979) was an American architect who was trained in the Beaux-Arts architecture tradition.
-He designed many buildings in Tennessee, including homes, churches, military installations, skyscrapers, hospitals and school buildings, some of which are listed on the National Register of Historic Places.
+Edwin Augustus Keeble (August 18, 1905 – September 22, 1979) was an American architect based in Nashville, Tennessee, who was trained in the Beaux-Arts tradition.
+Keeble designed a wide range of buildings, including residences, churches, hospitals, schools, military facilities, several of which are listed on the National Register of Historic Places.
 He is best known for Nashville's landmark Life and Casualty Tower built in 1957 which was the tallest commercial structure in the Southeastern United States at that time (31 stories).
 It reflected an architectural turn to modernism and was one of the first buildings emphasizing energy efficiency.

-Keeble had a preference for designing tall slender church steeples, nicknamed "Keeble's needles" by architecture critics.
+Keeble was also known for designing tall, slender church steeples, nicknamed "Keeble's needles" by architecture critics.

 He briefly taught architecture at the University of Pennsylvania before settling in Nashville.
-He was one of the founders of the "Nashville Architectural Studio" during the 1920s and 1930s.
-His efforts to establish a school of architecture at Vanderbilt University were unsuccessful.
+He was one of the founders of the "Nashville Architectural Studio" during the 1920s and 1930s, an organization that promoted architectural education and professional development.
+Keeble advocated for the creation of a school of architecture at Vanderbilt University, although the effort was unsuccessful.